kyma-project/kyma/docs/serverless/03-02-lambda-functions.md

 Kubernetes provides Kyma with labels that allow you to arrange lambda functions and group them.
 Labeling also makes it possible to filter lambdas functions.
 This functionality is particularly useful when a developer needs to manage a large set of lambda functions.

-Behind the scenes, labeling takes place in the form of key value pairs.
-Here is an example of code that enhances a function:
+Behind the scenes, labeling takes place in the form of key-value pairs.
+Here is the example of code that enhances a function:

 ```
 "labels": {